lukasbrunner/lukasbrunner.github.io/_pages/open_science.md

 Code
 ----

+### Sub-grid variability: code accompanying Brunner et al <a href="https://doi.org/10.1088/1748-9326/ade1ef" target="_blank">2025</a>

+In our 2025 paper we developed the concepts of sub-grid variability and sub-gird anomaly to quantify the information missed at coarse (CMIP6-like) resolutions compared to new km-scale models.
+    The code to calculate these metrics and to recreate the figures from the paper <a href="https://github.com/lukasbrunner/Brunner_etal_2025_ERL" target="_blank">GitHub</a> or in the code freeze for the paper on <a href="https://doi.org/10.5281/zenodo.15613611" target="_blank">Zenodo</a>.

+### Scripts for calculating ETCCDI indices

+A collection of bash scripts to calculate the indices suggested by the Expert Team on Climate Change Detection and Indices (ETCCDI) based on the Climate Data Operators (cdo) on <a href="https://github.com/lukasbrunner/etccdi_cdo" target="_blank">GitHub</a>

 ### Running window bias: data and code accompanying Brunner et al <a href="https://doi.org/10.1038/s41467-024-46349-x" target="_blank">2024</a>

 In our 2024 paper we identify and discuss a bias merging from the use of too long seasonal windows when defining temperature extremes &ndash; the running window bias.
 The code and the most important datasets to recreate the figures from the paper and to play around with are freely available on <a href="https://github.com/lukasbrunner/running_window_bias" target="_blank">GitHub</a>.